European route E45: Austria

 The length in Austria is 109 km.

 Italy

 Owing to the greater recognition of motorways and nationally or locally numbered major roads in Italy, in colloquial usage "E45" often refers to the Cesena-Orte segment, possibly further expanded to include the Ravenna-Cesena section of the SS3bis (formally part of the E55, and forming together the Strada di Grande Comunicazione Ravenna-Orte) and/or the Orte-Rome segment.

+Although one has been proposed, there is no road connection across the Strait of Messina between Villa San Giovanni on the Italian mainland and Messina on the island of Sicily.
+There are frequent ferry services between the two ports.